riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 **Question: Does everyone see that?
 Does anyone have any problems?**

-This shows the Nextflow version and a unique auto-generated name and identifier for this run of RiboViz.
+This shows the Nextflow version and a unique auto-generated name for this run of RiboViz.
 Yours will differ from mine. `samples_dir`, `organisms_dir`, `data_dir` can be ignored.
-These are only used if using environment variables to specify the locations of input directories.
+These are only used if you use environment variables to specify the locations of input directories.
+How to do this is described in the documentation.

 The `No such sample file (NotHere)` error can be ignored since we deliberately include a missing sample file in the "vignette" configuration.

 `Validated configuration` was printed even though one sample file could not be found.
-This is because the configuration specifies 3 sample files and could still successfully run if one of these is missing.
+This is because the configuration specifies 3 sample files and the workflow could still successfully run if one of these, or even two of these, were missing.
 If all 3 were missing then the validation would fail.

-If the configuration was problematic, then we'd sort that and revalidate the configuration.
+If the configuration was problematic, then what we'd want to do is fix it and revalidate the configuration.
 As our configuration is fine, we can now run the workflow.

 ### Run workflow